crossroads-education/eta/docs/SETUP.md

 - Install Atom packages: `apm install atom-typescript language-pug linter-pylint`
 - Create necessary configuration files in `./config`
 - Open the project in Atom: `atom`

+If you are using Sublime Text instead of Atom, install the TypeScript package through Sublimes package manager.

+## Testing with a Local Database

+- download and install Postgres (the [postgres app](http://postgresapp.com/) works well for OSX)
+- create a database and a user for eta (e.g. useing the command line tools, or a GUI tool like [pgAdmin](https://www.pgadmin.org/))
+- adjust the config files